 I’m very good at living lean

-A big sigh of relief, and a crack
+A big sigh of relief and a crack

 I breathed a big sigh of relief when the box holding the chair was opened.
 It appeared to have made the trip without a scratch.
 All the original screws were there, and it was put back together in minutes.

 We then found the cardboard-wrapped trunk and gently removed its covering.
-I quickly took notice of a large crack in one of the corners.
+I quickly noticed a large crack in one of the corners.
 It looked like it had been dropped at some point during the trip.
 Before moving it to its spot, I knew I had to empty it first.
 The added weight of the items in the box could have caused it to break further when moving it.
 Emptying it also made it easier to repair.

 Fixing the brokenness